DucEMB/BootLoader/README.md

   Language: + C
             + Assembly

-  - The Program is used to update application or load source code of the Application into MCU by writing the Srecord file of this App
+  - The Program is used to update application or load source code of the Application into MCP(Micro Controller Processor) by writing the Srecord file of this App